 Pain Treatment Options:

-At Center for Advanced Medicine, our doctors value the importance of an interdisciplinary approach.
-There are a number of treatment options we offer at Center for Advanced Medicine that help tremendously with pain caused from fibromyalgia, which include:
+At Performance Medical Clinic, our doctors value the importance of an interdisciplinary approach.
+There are a number of treatment options we offer at Performance Medical Clinic that help tremendously with pain caused from fibromyalgia, which include:

 - Myofascial Release